apache/pulsar/site2/docs/cookbooks-compaction.md

   persistent://my-tenant/my-namespace/my-topic
 ```

-The `pulsar-admin` tool runs compaction via the Pulsar [REST API](reference-rest-api.md).
+The `pulsar-admin` tool runs compaction via the Pulsar {@inject: rest:REST:/} API.
 To run compaction in its own dedicated process, i.e. *not* through the REST API, you can use the [`pulsar compact-topic`](reference-cli-tools.md#pulsar-compact-topic) command.
 Here's an example:

 ```bash
 $ bin/pulsar compact-topic \